-With the Winter upon us here in the UK this means colder and wetter weather.
+With the Autumn upon us here in the UK this means colder and wetter weather.
 With each season different challenges present themselves to us as horse owners and the winter means mud!
 This can compromise the health of the skin and the hooves alongside presenting a management challenge!
 Scientific Nutritional Products takes a look in our latest blog…

 The horse’s hoof is composed of a similar complex as our finger nails and technically the hooves are actually considered to be an extension of the skin!
 This means the hooves can be prone to becoming brittle, cracking, splitting and even more so when exposed to the winter elements.